-- A. Volunteers or other personnel who do not meet the criteria outlined in Section 4.902.3 may not be allowed to interview or certify households but may be used for pre-screening, assistance in the completion of applications, obtaining verifications to support statements made on the application, and the transportation of clients.
-In certain situations, volunteers may act as authorized representatives for households unable to come to the local office. - B. Volunteers may also be used as translators or interpreters when necessary to pre-screen clients and to complete the interview.
-If volunteers are utilized, the local office shall ensure that volunteers are available, as necessary, for the timely processing of applications.
-Such volunteers utilized to pre-screen clients or to translate/interpret during the interview shall be educated on confidentiality requirements. - C. Any persons or organizations who are parties to a strike or lockout shall not be permitted to interview or certify households or to secure verification required of such households.
+- A. Volunteers or other personnel who do not meet the criteria outlined in Section 4.902.3 may not be allowed to interview or certify households, but may be used for pre-screening, assistance in completion of applications and obtaining verifications to support statements made on the application, and the transportation of participants.
+In certain situations, volunteers may act as authorized representatives for households unable to come to the certification office. - B. Volunteers may also be used as translators or interpreters when necessary to pre-screen applicants and to complete the face-to-face interview.
+If volunteers are utilized, the local office shall ensure that volunteers are available, as necessary, for timely processing of applications.
+Such volunteers utilized to pre-screen applicants or to translate/interpret during the face-to-face interview shall be instructed as to confidentiality requirements.

+C. Any persons or organizations who are parties to a strike or lockout shall not be permitted to interview or certify households or to secure verification required of such households.
 However, such individuals may be used as a source of verification for information provided by households if, under normal circumstances, they could be expected to be the best verification source.
-An eligibility technician who is the spouse of a striker is not considered party to a strike but shall not certify his or her household.
+An eligibility technician who is the spouse of a striker is not considered party to a strike but shall not certify his or her own household.